Information Theory for Complex Systems Scientists: Network Inference

 \subsection{Effective Connectivity Networks}

-The functional connectivity network has no notion of ``time" - it describes the instantaneous correlation between elements and would be the same if you were to permute the pair of time series (so long as the joint state was preserved).
+The functional connectivity network has no notion of ``time" - it describes the instantaneous correlation between elements and would be the same if one were to permute frames (preserving the joint state).
 To account for temporal dynamics requires an alternative approach, one that can infer directed edges.
 Historically, this was done using the temporal mutual information, quantifying how much knowing the \textit{past} of $X$ reduces our uncertainty about the \textit{future} of $Y$.
 The temporal mutual information has a significant limitation, however: it will conflate true information transfer with active information storage if the signals are autocorrelated.
 Consider the case of two time series: $X=\sin(t)$ and $Y=\cos(t)$.
-Since these signals are period and offset by $\pi/2$, knowing the state of $X$ at time $t$ uniquely specifies the state of $Y$ at time $t+\tau$, which is indicated by the non-zero temporal information.
+Since these signals are periodic and offset by $\pi/2$, knowing the state of $X$ at time $t$ uniquely specifies the state of $Y$ at time $t+\tau$, which is indicated by the non-zero temporal information.
 However, the \textit{same} information about $Y_{t+\tau}$ could also be learned by observing $Y$'s own past.
 There is no \textit{additional} information disclosed by $X$'s past about $Y$'s future that isn't disclosed by $Y$'s own past.

 A more natural measure of temporal information flow is the transfer entropy (see Sec. \ref{sec:te} for the introduction to transfer entropy).
 Here we repeat Eq. \ref{eq:te}) for convenience: